 Dr. Aoife O'Donoghue

-Aoife has been a lecturer at Durham Law School since 2007.
+Aoife has worked at Durham Law School since 2007.
 Previously, she was a lecturer in the Law Department at NUI, Galway, Ireland.
 She holds degrees from the University of Groningen (PhD), City University, London (LLM) and University College Cork (Bcl International) with a year studying at St. Louis University, Missouri.

 Teaching and Administration

-Aoife teaches on the LLM courses, Advanced Issues in International Economic Law, Law of the WTO and International Perspectives on Law and Gender.
+Aoife teaches on both undergraduate and postgraduate courses including; Law of the International Community, Advanced Issues in International Economic Law, Law of the WTO and International Perspectives on Law and Gender.
 She also supervises dissertations in these areas on the undergraduate and LLM programmes.
 Aoife also supervises several PhD students and would welcome research students in the areas of public international law, particularly international governance, constitutionalisation and feminism.

-In addition to her research and teaching commitments Aoife is also the Director of LLM Admissions and co-convenes the 'Law and Conflict at Durham' (LCD) research cluster with Dr. Gleider Hernández, a cluster Aoife also co-founded.
+In addition to her research and teaching commitments Aoife has also served as Director of LLM Admissions and was a co-founder of the Law School Research Cluster 'Law and and Global Justice at Durham'.

 - 2012: Modern Law Review Seminar Funding (with Dr. Gleider I Hernández)

-- O'Donoghue, Aoife (Forthcoming).
+- O'Donoghue, Aoife (2014).
 Constitutionalism in Global Constitutionalisation.
 Cambridge University Press.

-- O'Donoghue, Aoife (Forthcoming).
-Breaking Free: Dag Hammarskjöld and Good Offices.
-In Peace, Diplomacy, Global Justice and International Agency: Rethinking Human Security and Ethics in the Spirit of Dag Hammarskjöld.
-Stahn, C CUP.
+- O'Donoghue, Aoife (2014).
+Breaking free: Dag Hammarskjöld, good offices and heads of international organisations.
+In Peace Diplomacy, Global Justice and International Agency: Rethinking Human Security and Ethics in the Spirit of Dag Hammarskjöld.
+Stahn, C. & Melber, H. Cambridge Cambridge University Press.
+341-362.

 - O'Donoghue, Aoife. & O'Callaghan, Patrick.
 (2010).
 Protection from Unfair Suretyships in Ireland.
 In Regulating Unfair Banking Practices in Europe: The Case of Personal Suretyships.
 Colombi Ciacchi, A. & Weatherill, S. Oxford: Oxford University Press.
 339-352.